TLG was set up in response to the announcement of Your Party, aiming to

 -

-contribute their opinions and engage in comradely debate.
+their opinions and engage in comradely debate.
+Once a collective

 -

-members to honour it and carry out actions related to
+honour it and carry out actions related to its implementation.

 -

-opinions and organise internally to revisit the issue on
+organise internally to revisit the issue on future occasions.

 -